-Course Outcomes: The Course is designed to provide adequate understanding of the history of nationalism and nationalism and national movements in South Asia during the modern times.
-At the end of the Course, the students will be able to: HIS-E-25.1 5.1 Understand the emergence and nature of nationalism in South Asia.
+Course Outcomes: The Course is designed to provide adequate understanding of the history of nationalism and national movements in South Asia during the modern times.
+At the end of th At the end of the Course, the students will be able to: HIS-E-25.1 Understand the emergence and nature of nationalism in South Asia.
 HIS-E-25.2 Learn the peoples' resistance to colonialism in South Asian countries during the 19 th century.
 HIS-E-25.3 Grasp the trends and processes concerning to the growth of national movements in South Asian countries.
 HIS-E-25.4 Comprehend the process of emergence of the new nation states in South Asia.